-Fig. 6: Incidence of infection with manual and bulletin board contact tracing.
+Fig. 6 Incidence of infection with manual, bulletin board and hybrid contact tracing.
 N=1000.
 The graph shows mean values for each time period across all runs.
 The values are small because of the large number of runs that do not result in outbreaks but that are included in the divisor.
+The grey ribbon around each line shows the bootstrap 95% confidence interval